franciskingk/franciskingk/README.md

 # Francis-Gikaru
 ### Hi there

-Here are some of the things am working on ...
+- Here are some of the things am working on ...
+Machine learning with CNN
-I'm currently learning ...
+- I'm currently learning ...
+Tensorflow and R
 - :zap: I love philosophy, python, data science, and books
 - 🌱 I’m addicted to learning and growing every day
 - 📫 How to find me: